wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 Set up git by following the instructions here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Complete the following steps to actually use git for the class:
 1. Create a [github.com] account if you don't have one already.
+(You can delete it at the end of class if you wish.)
-2. Follow the github classrooms link [https://classroom.github.com/a/uz3I-hsS] to associate your github username with the course, and it will create a repository for you.
+2. Follow the github classrooms link [https://classroom.github.com/a/F3IvAIQz] to associate your github username with the course, and it will create a repository for you.
 If you are working in a team, only one of your team members needs to do this.
 4. Make sure to add all of your team members as collaborators on the new repository.
 5. Running through these steps creates a ``repository'' a place where all of your project code will be stored.